Studying online

 Outcomes

-Students are able to (1) interpret conceptual frameworks on the interrelationship between environmental change and human health; (2) analyse reliable information on how human health and disease is directly or indirectly affected by environmental factors.; (3) apply the principles of health and environmental change to different regional and global contexts; (4) critique strategies to address major regional and global problems involving health and environmental change.; and (5) explain how new environmental issues and challenges may emerge and impact on future societies (e.g. climate change; emerging infectious diseases/pandemics; water scarcity)..
+Students are able to (1) interpret conceptual frameworks on the interrelationships between planetary change (including climate change) and human health; (2) analyse relevant and reliable information on how human health and disease is directly or indirectly affected by planetary processes and factors (including climate change); (3) apply the principles of health and environmental change to different regional and global contexts; (4) critique strategies to address major regional and global problems involving health and environmental change.; and (5) explain how new environmental issues and challenges may emerge and impact on future societies (e.g. climate change; emerging infectious diseases/pandemics; water scarcity)..

 Assessment